Owen045/AuctionTest/README.md

 2. logging

 ## Run conditions
+1. Create an empty 'logs' file in src
-1. Just run main.py file and then enter values on input when prompted
+2. Just run main.py file and then enter values on input when prompted
-2. inspect log files in log directory
+3. inspect log files in log directory
-3. will have to manually clear out logs between each auction round
+4. will have to manually clear out logs between each auction round

 ## To Do: